citp/privacy-policy-historical/b/be/bes/best-sites.co.uk.md

-> *The following text is extracted and transformed from the best-sites.co.uk privacy policy that was archived on 2018-09-19.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180919170959id_/http%3A//best-sites.co.uk/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the best-sites.co.uk privacy policy that was archived on 2019-12-18.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20191218134955id_/https%3A//best-sites.co.uk/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy
+# Privacy Policy - Best Sites

+## Privacy Policy:

 Adam Herrera (" **Adam** ") operates Best-Sites.co.uk and may operate other websites.
 It is Adam's policy to respect your privacy regarding any information we may collect while operating our websites.